cklewar/form3_rest_api_client/README.md

 Go language experience is entry level / novice

+# Description
+Simple and concise REST API client library to interact with Form3 REST API written in Go and suitable for use in another software project.
+Current supported operations are:

+* Create (POST)
+* Fetch (GET)
+* Delete (DELETE)

 # Technical decisions
 This chapter describes the technical decisions which have been made regarding client API integration.
 Given the task client API should be